Great Castles, Country Houses & Gardens of Yorkshire, Derbyshire and Wales

 This afternoon we take a private tour of Biddulph Grange Gardens.
 Biddulph is a treasure trove of 19th-century eccentricities and a rare surviving example of a High Victorian garden.
 Our private guided tour of the garden, to be opened specially for our group, leads us down tunnels and pathways taking us on a miniature tour of the world, with rare and exotic plantings and picturesque garden architecture, such as an Egyptian court and elegant Italian terraces.
 There is a unique Chinese garden with a temple enclosed within its own Great Wall of China.
 Some of the more eccentric features of the garden are an upside-down tree and strange stone sculpture.
 Biddulph also has an unusual geological gallery where the garden’s creator, James Bateman, showed his fossil and geological collection.
 It was arranged to correspond with the seven days of creation in the Genesis story and is contemporaneous with the publication of Charles Darwin’s Origin of the Species (1859), a seminal work in scientific literature and a pivotal work in evolutionary biology.

 We next drive a short distance to the city of Chester, lying on the River Dee, close to the border of Wales.
-Tonight we dine at La Brasserie at our hotel, The Chester Grosvenor.
-(Overnight Chester) BD
+(Overnight Chester) B

 The afternoon is free for you to further explore Chester at leisure.
 (Overnight Chester) B

-•The Beatles: Penny Lane, Strawberry Field, Mendips and 20 Forthlin Road (exteriors only)
+The Beatles sites: Penny Lane, Strawberry Field, Mendips and 20 Forthlin Road (exteriors)

 Liverpool, with its famous waterfront on the River Mersey, is a great shipping port and industrial center and is now a UNESCO World Heritage Site.
 King John launched Liverpool on its road to glory when he granted it a charter in 1207.
 Before that, it had been a tiny 12th-century fishing village, but it quickly became a port for shipping men and materials to Ireland.
 In the 18th century, it grew to prominence because of the sugar, spice, and tobacco trade with the Americans.
 By the time Victoria came to the throne, Liverpool had become Britain’s biggest commercial seaport.